lmendiboure/5G-Course/Blockchain/README.md

 We're now going to discover a new way of connecting and interacting with the RPC node.

 To do this, we're going to connect to the geth client, which is part of the deployed Docker network.
-As you can see from its docker file (`Dockerfile.user`), it has all the necessary tools: geth and solc in particular.
+As you can see from its docker file (`Dockerfile.user`), it has all the necessary tools.

-The connection line is as follows:  `docker exec -it "CONTAINER_NAME" /bin/bash`.
+The connection line to attach to the RPC node is as follows:  `docker exec -it "CONTAINER_NAME" geth attach rpc:http://IP:port`.
 Using `docker ps` you should be able to retrieve the name of this container.

-Once connected, the idea now is to attach to the RPC node.
-To do this, simply enter the following line: `geth attach rpc:http://IP:port`.

 **QB.4 What IP and port must be specified?**